 I paid my respects before moving to the Wagah border.

 Tarn Taran Sahib

-The Gurudwara has gold plated on the walls of it.
-Not like the Golden temple but a portion of it, making it look so bright and glittery.
+The Gurudwara has gold plated walls.
+The grandeur is nothing compared to the Golden temple, but a portion of it makes it look bright and glittery.
 The best thing, however, is the inside, the sanctum sanctorum.
-The interior walls and the ceiling have the best and best of the designs, stuccos, murals, paintings, like everything.
-I stood there watching at the interiors for a while.
-Such bright colors and they were very much intact that I have not seen in any other Gurudwara.
-The most beautiful Gurudwara of the lot that I had visited.
+The interior walls and the ceiling have the best of the designs, stuccos, murals, paintings, like everything.
+I stood there, watching the interiors for a while.
+The infusion of the bright colours and they being amazingly intact, such that I have not seen in any other Gurudwara.
+Indeed!
+The most beautiful Gurudwara of the lot that I had visited was this.
 Do watch the video to feel the enormity of the Sarovar.

 Here is where to find the perfect lassi at Amritsar – Click Here

 While writing such lists, some bloggers would list Sikh museums, Akal Takht, langar hall, etc. All those are within the Golden temple complex.
 So, I am deliberately not listing them.